mpilgrem/hashi/README.md

 # hashi

-A solver of Hashiwokakero (橋をかけろ - _Build Bridges!_) logic puzzles.
+A maker and solver of Hashiwokakero (橋をかけろ - _Build Bridges!_) logic puzzles.

 A puzzle comprises a rectangular grid.
 Some cells of the grid are 'islands' and other cells are 'water'.
 Each island has a constraint of the number of bridges,